 Scirrhous carcinoma of the breast is a pathological subtype of breast cancer.
 It is a subtype of invasive ductal carcinoma not otherwise specified and presents as a hard lump.
 The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among ca...

-Sclerosing adenosis (SA) is a benign proliferative condition of the terminal duct lobular units characterised by an increased number of acini and their glands.
+Sclerosing adenosis (SA) is a benign proliferative condition of the terminal duct lobular units characterized by an increased number of acini and their glands.
 It manifests as multiple small, firm, tender nodules, fibrous tissue, and variable microcysts within the breast.
 It is sometimes placed ...

 Sclerosing lobular hyperplasia (SLH) of the breast, also known as fibro-adenomatoid mastopathy, is an uncommon benign proliferative breast lesion.